HeatherOrtegaMcMillan/database-exercises/SQL-basics.md

 - Tables = HONKIN' Spreadsheets
 - to show current db `SELECT database();`

+## Where Clause
+- ORDER OF OPERATIONS IS SUPER IMPORTANT!!
+1. NOT
+2. AND
+3. OR
+- LIKE uses one thing
+- IN uses a list of things

 ## Data Types
 - [Different INT Type Sizes](https://dev.mysql.com/doc/refman/5.7/en/integer-types.html)